How to Overcome Food Addiction?

 #4 Avoid Large Blocks Of Empty Time

 One of the most terrifying things for a person with an addiction is unfilled time, and food addiction is no exception to this.
 If you have long stretches of unoccupied time, you may start to dwell on stress and negativity, and that can drive you back to the addictive behaviour.
 In addition, most people tend to eat when they are bored.
-You can combat this by ensuring that your days are filled with productive and fulfilling activity.
+You can combat this by ensuring that your days are filled with productive and fulfilling activities.
 This could mean working or studying, going for hikes, pursuing a hobby or interest, or spending time with loved ones.

-It is important to incorporate some down time in your schedule, but this should be used in pursuit of a relaxing activity that you enjoy, such as reading, watching a favourite TV show, or simply taking a nap.
+It is important to incorporate some downtime in your schedule, but this should be used in pursuit of a relaxing activity that you enjoy, such as reading, watching a favourite TV show, or simply taking a nap.

 #5 Put Together A Stress Management Plan